Jasper-Johansen/mean_var_std_calculator/README.md

   - Mean, variance, standard deviation, max, min, and sum for the rows, columns, and the entire flattened matrix.

 ## Input
-- list (List): A list containing exactly 9 numerical values (integers or floats).
-If the list contains fewer than 9 elements, a ValueError is raised.
+list (List): A list containing exactly 9 numerical values (integers or floats).
+If the list contains fewer than 9 elements, a `ValueError` is raised.

 ## Output

 Returns a dictionary with the following keys and values:

-python
 ```
 {
   'mean': [axis1, axis2, flattened],